awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - Download this repository to your computer by clicking the green **Clone or download** button from the upper right of the main page of the repository, then **Download ZIP**.

-If you are new to using Jupyter notebooks, you may now skip ahead to the next module.
+If you are new to using Jupyter notebooks, read the next section, otherwise you may now skip ahead to the next module.

-#### Jupyter Notebooks:  A Brief Overview
+### Jupyter Notebooks:  A Brief Overview

 Jupyter notebooks tell a story by combining explanatory text and code.
 There are two types of "cells" in a notebook:  code cells, and "markdown" cells with explanatory text.